wrKezer/security/README.md

 - **Protectli pfSense Router**
 ```
 - Whole network goes throuh it
 - ProtonVPN is always one, if it gets disconnected, cannot connect to internet.
+It connects to closest server, so almost no speed loss.
 - Cloudflare DNS is enabled within
 - Using service_watchdog Package to be sure that VPN is always working, if there is a problem, this will restart it.
 ```